 2.3.3 Patch and Filter Panel Assembly

-The transceiver cable bulkhead assembly will be installed in an unused option panel location on the system I/O panel.
-(See Figure 2-1.)
-Remove the option panel by removing the four screws.
+The transceiver cable bulkhead assembly will be installed in an unused option panel location on the system I/O panel (see Figure 2-1).
+Remove the DEQNA panel by removing the two screws.
 Save the screws.